Distillation: Where it all Be-Gins!

 Stage Two: Distillation

 After those 12 hours have passed we then begin the most exciting stage: the actual distillation.
-This is well and truly Peter’s element, and it’s under his watchful eye that our spirits transform from a murky botanical soup and into our pure colourless spirit.
+Our spirits transform from a murky botanical soup and into our pure colourless spirit.
 But what exactly happens during distillation?

 We like to think of it as magic mixed with science, that’s certainly what it feels like at least!
 Technically speaking distillation is actually the process of separating alcohol from water through heating.
 The still essentially acts as one big kettle, heating the alcohol up to its boiling point and turning it into vapour.
 It’s this pure alcohol vapour that will become our final product, but it first needs to be turned back into a liquid which we do by rapidly cooling it and condensing it.

 Try holding a cold mirror over a steaming mug of tea (or coffee – we support all hot beverage choices here!) to see the principle in action.
 The water vapour (steam) will rise from the hot mug and hit the mirror where it will turn back into droplets of water.
 Distillation in a nutshell!

 The trick is to make sure you only collect the best part of the spirit though, and it’s here that we let Peter work his own magic.
 The final result is a collected gin spirit that is VERY high in strength (think 75% + ABV) and perfectly balanced in flavour – not that we have tried it.

 The final stage is the bottling, which involves dropping the ABV down to a much more drinkable 42.5% before we bottle and label it all up.
 Because we label every single bottle entirely by hand and handwrite the batch numbers, so no two bottles will ever look exactly the same.
 Its a time consuming process, but we think its definitely worth it.
 Why not try a bottle for yourself and see whether you think so too?